CTF

 After reading theory, and perhaps running specific examples or labs, I like to practice in slightly more open environments.
 Here are the ones I have enjoyed the best, keeping in mind that there are many more available than I will ever have time to try.
 If something sounds interesting - try it!

-Over the wire - Natas is great for web pen testing, and the rest for coming up to speed on things like buffer overflow and memory corruption.
+Over the wirearrow-up-right - Natas is great for web pen testing, and the rest for coming up to speed on things like buffer overflow and memory corruption.
 I haven't completed everything on the site, but I always learned a lot.
 All the challenges are free.

-Hack the Box - One of my favorite sites.
+Hack the Boxarrow-up-right - One of my favorite sites.
 VPN into their network and have fun!
 There is a small hacking challenge to get an account.
 They have a Pro version, but the free one is plenty for part time learning.

 Last updated